NikitaBonachev/http-api-files/README.md

  I've created a documentation on [Postman](https://documenter.getpostman.com/collection/view/1593302-997f6d66-aa8c-df96-328f-8277a759aee5), you can use examples from it.
  Please, be careful with POST-requests from Postman-examples.

- For example, this request from Postman doesn't work properly
+ For instance, this request from Postman doesn't work properly:

  ```
 curl --request POST \